thomad74/cipher/writing/report.md

 shifts each letter by an amount given by the key.
 The second type was a Vigenere cipher, which uses a word as a key to determine the shift.
 We used similar set ups as previous labs, but we altered it for strings.
 Following this we added algorithms to perform these functions on a string.
+We designed this program to be able to cipher through a string two different ways, and compare the results later in the experiment.
+The two different cipher methods were quite similar, and both required a single for loop in their implementation.
+We also designed our strings that we were encrypting in a humorous way related to Computer Science, to add even more fun to what we had creating this project already!

 ## Implementation
 In order to implement each algorithm, we used for loops to iterate through and